 What Immanuel Kant Argues We Can Know:

 When it comes to some of our most basic apparent cognitive constraints, Kant is fond of pointing out that all objects that appear to us, appear in time and space.
 Time and space, then, are apparently necessary forms of our intuition.
 This is a great example of what he means by saying “the objects must conform to our cognition”—that we will only ever understand things by representing them with extension and separation (space), and thinking about them in some succession (time).
-But are things, as they are in themselves, apart from our cognition of them, truly in time and space as we understand those concepts?
-For a few different reasons, Kant says they are not; but I think the more accurate response to that question from the overall standpoint he’s describing would be to say that we simply do not know.
+But is anything, as is it in itself, apart from our cognition of it, truly in time and space as we understand those concepts?
+For a few different reasons, Kant says it is not; but I think the more accurate response to that question from the overall standpoint he’s describing would be to say that we simply do not know.

 Regardless, please notice: Kant isn’t saying time and space aren’t real, or that we change them with our thoughts and feelings.
 A pet peeve of mine is when people try to introduce Kant to students by talking about how time seems to speed up when a person is enjoying themselves, and slow down when they aren’t.
 Kant doesn’t care much about those kinds of emotional experiences that people have.
 On the contrary, what Kant is talking about comes in before any thinking or reasoning or reacting, emotional or otherwise, can occur.
 He’s actually just pointing out that when you consider how the world appears to us, how it is represented to us by our sensing faculties, a couple really fundamental attributes of that appearance or representation would be space and time.
 Things only ever appear to us in space and time, as though those are the only ways or forms through which we are able to represent the world.